 Aftercare focuses on accountability, compromise, attitude and lifestyle needed to maintain early recovery.

-Addiction treatment does not end after inpatient rehabilitation.
+The rehabilitation of substance abuse process does not end after inpatient addiction treatment.
 Taking measures to live a sober lifestyle is a long-term commitment and understanding the nature of the illness is crucial to monitor triggers, behaviours, boundaries and consequences.
 Assisting clients to transition into their new sober life ensures less risk of relapse.

 12 Step Recovery Program